Postgraduate Course: Design, Entrepreneurship and Innovation (CMSE11398)

 |Academic year 2021/22, Available to all students (SV1)

 Programme Level Learning and Teaching Hours 4,

 |Additional Information (Assessment)

-- The final essay will be assessed based on the understanding of the key concepts and ideas learnt during the course.
-Short written questions will be answered within a predetermined time period.
+- The final individual essay will be assessed based on the understanding of the key concepts and ideas learnt during the course and critical reflection of the learning throughout the course.

 |No Exam Information